ice-wm/man/icewm-preferences.md

 - **TitleBarMaximizeButton**=1  \[0-5\]

-    TitleBar mouse-button double click to maximize the window.
+    Title bar mouse-button double click to maximize the window to full screen with the frame border visible.
+    Press Shift to maximize only in the vertical direction.
+    Press Alt+Shift to maximize only in the horizontal direction.

 - **TitleBarRollupButton**=2  \[0-5\]

-    TitleBar mouse-button double click to rollup the window.
+    Title bar mouse-button double click to rollup the window.
+    Press Shift to maximize in the horizontal direction.

 ## WORKSPACES